serokell/blog-posts/whats-that-typeclass-functor/article.md

 > fmap (> 0) Nothing
 Nothing

--- apply `chr :: Int -> Char` function
+-- Apply `chr :: Int -> Char`
--- to pair `(a, Int)`
+-- to a pair `(a, Int)`
--- to get pair `(a, Char)`
+-- to get a pair `(a, Char)`.
--- Note that only the second value is being fmap'ed
+-- Note that only the second value is mapped.
 > fmap chr (65,65)
 (65,'A')
 > fmap chr ('a',97)
 ('a','a')
 ```

 As you may have guessed, `map` is just a synonym of `fmap` for lists.
 But it can do much more.
-With `fmap`, we can do all kinds of actions inside data types like `[]`, `Maybe`, `Either a`, `((,) a)`, and others.
+With `fmap`, we can do actions inside data types like `[]`, `Maybe`, `Either a`, `((,) a)`, and others.

-Of course, we cannot provide an actual implementation of `fmap` that would work for all contexts.
+Of course, we cannot provide an implementation of `fmap` that works for all contexts.
 Instead, to use it on a data type, that type needs to have an instance of the Functor typeclass.
-As we'll see, Functor is the thing that provides the said implementation.
+As we'll see, Functor is the thing that provides the implementation.

 ## The Functor typeclass